inakiesk/Conference-Page-Capstone-Project/README.md

 # First Capstone Microverse Project

-> This is my first Microverse capstone project!
+This is my first Microverse capstone project!

->To see the live website click [here](https://inakiesk.github.io/Conference-Page-Capstone-Project/).
+To see the live website click [here](https://inakiesk.github.io/Conference-Page-Capstone-Project/).

->To see an introductory video of the website click [here](https://www.loom.com/share/1f9760057b01477c89cc9323f8530d75).
+To see a 5 minute introductory video of the website click [here](https://www.loom.com/share/1f9760057b01477c89cc9323f8530d75).

 ## Built With